Daohub-io/cap9/docs/Whitepaper.md

 and audit anything we like.
 This will not tackle permission/authorisation directly, but simply shows that whatever permission system we choose can use the operating system to disallow certain action etc.*

+Now that we have this system which can allow or deny various system calls (thereby reducing the level of privelege and risk of different sections of code in the system), we need some way to specify the policies that provide these barriers.
+If we provide a policy mechanism that is too simple, it will not be able to provide the necessary guarantees.
+If it is too complex, than it is far less auditable and becomes almost as complex as the procedure themselves.

+One driving observation is that the interactions and code of Ethereum contracts don'y match the user-based permissions of a desktop operating system.
+Also, given the "hands-off" microkernel approach, we want to give as much freedom to the designer of the system as possible.
+For this reason our security model needs to be as abstract as possible.

 ### Implementing a Capability Based Security Model